skim-programming/SDL3-Game-Engine/README.md

 A simple game engine built with SDL3.

 ## Features
-- UNFINISHED
+- Very simple window and renderer creation

-NOTE TO SELF: Add Abstraction
+- Abstraction implemented to reduce complexity of program